Rithika2000/Image-Caption-Generator/README.md

 We tried two different approaches to get this working faster as each model took from 8-25 hours, we tried creating a virtual machine with high end CPU and also we were able to get the data in using the Azure CLI integration, but again it did not have any GPU access in it, so we switched to the Azure ML Instance which was allocated.

-In this second approach, we got the data in through azure blob storage, again it had some issues with unzipping and mounting inside the notebook as the process expected it to be in same working directory, so we uploaded and unzipped right inside the path [['Users/soravi/COCO_Extracted']].
+In this second approach, we got the data in through azure blob storage, again it had some issues with unzipping and mounting inside the notebook as the process expected it to be in same working directory, so we uploaded and unzipped right inside the path .
 Here the main issue was, even the multi core CPU with 48 cores started idling out after an hour or two given the model ran for 8+ hours, it started timing out and the disk utilization went to zero.

-We tried multiple ways to initialize the GPU, but the tensorflow version inside the azure ml instance had a compatibility issue with the GPU setting, the tensorflow version 2.11.0 is not compatible for the tensorflow-gpu installation. [[attached- gpusetup notebook for the results]], we tried to downgrade it to archive version but it needed downgrading of numpy, flatbusters and few other libraries and it started conflicting with the code.
+We tried multiple ways to initialize the GPU, but the tensorflow version inside the azure ml instance had a compatibility issue with the GPU setting, the tensorflow version 2.11.0 is not compatible for the tensorflow-gpu installation. , we tried to downgrade it to archive version but it needed downgrading of numpy, flatbusters and few other libraries and it started conflicting with the code.
 CUDA drivers were installed even to address this but given the nick of time, we had to switch to parallel running of 4 models locally in our systems to get results.

 For the primary stakeholder of visually impaired people, we wanted to make something which can take an image, puts a bbox(boundary box) over every objects available there and explain each corner of image to give them a visual image in the head rather than one caption which gives a generic overall caption.
 Given the training restriction with lesser epoch and batch size, we couldn't achieve much in this area.